-We turn now to the CRP data detailing the giving practices of the top 100 donors over the last seven full election cycles (1989-2002).
-Because the data do not distinguish bet-hedging from the other forms of donation-splitting discussed above, they should be viewed as an imperfect measure of the prevalence of donor bet-hedging.
+We turn now to the CRP data detailing the giving practices of the top 100 donors from the 1989-2002 election cycles and the 2003-2004 election cycle.
+Because the data do not distinguish bet hedging from the other forms of donation-splitting discussed above, they should be viewed as an imperfect measure of the prevalence of donor bethedging.
 With that caveat in mind, it should nevertheless be possible to gain a sense of the scope of hedged-bet behavior.